W3AI/TeamHub/README.md

 [live pre-alpha](https://teamhub.w3ai.net)

 TeamHub is the core cell app for building distributed evolutionary social networks for businesses, communities and individuals.
-It consists of a trinity of modules that interact automatically to build the progressive nature of your network.
+It consists of a trinity of modules that interact automatically to build the progressive nature of your network:

-1. Skills
-2. Projects
-3. Ventures
+### Skills - Projects - Ventures

 TeamHub is being built to be used on any mobile device or desktop or as a side app in Microsoft Excel or Google Sheets.